cosmos/sdk-tutorials/academy/2-main-concepts/bridges.md

 <HighlightBox type="synopsis">

-In this section, you will learn more about bridges in the Cosmos ecosystem.
+In this section, you will learn more about bridges in the Cosmos ecosystem include the Gravity Bridge that connects Cosmos with Ethereum.
 Make sure to read the following sections as a preparation:

 * [The Cosmos Ecosystem](../1-what-is-cosmos/cosmos-ecosystem.md)
 * [Transactions](./transactions.md)
 * [Messages](./messages.md)
 * [Events](./events.md)
 * [IBC](./ibc.md)

 </HighlightBox>